twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-10-dukkha-exist-and-dukkha-cease%zh.rst

 (Every mind at least has the seven universal mental factors together with it.
 See the Abhidhamma, especially the conditional Relations—Paṭṭhāna).
 Therefore, it’s the assemblage of dukkha and neither a person nor a being.
 From birth to death is the process of dukkha.
 Ven.
 Anurādha was discerning impermanence but he couldn’t realize Nibbāna because he was hindered by wrong view.

 Whatever arising is dukkha sacca and without dispel wrong view like this, the contemplation will not lead to the realization of Nibbāna.
-From the six senses doors whatever arises is only the assemblage of dukkha arising.
+From the six sense doors whatever arises is only the assemblage of dukkha arising.

 By knowing in this way, wrong view falls away.
 After that, comes the contemplation of impermanence.
 And then you will realize easily the Path and Fruition Knowledges.